jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 A command definition contains a collection of other commands to execute.
 The collection is sorted by the order in which these sub-commands might execute.

 The command definition can also contain a set of related objects.
 Those are the parameters of the command.
 They are just input, output, throughput or downput.
 This input, output, throughput and downput is passed on to the sub-commands, that are given outward references to these items (the parameters of the sub-commands are pointers to pointers that way).
-Some parameters may become *required*, so that you have to fill them in, or have to use them as output.
+Some parameters may become *required*, so that you might fill them in, or might use them as output.

 A command *definition* is a permanently created object.
 It has to be created, because it needs to *store* what becomes the input and output of its sub-commands.
 For that, the sub-commands are also created objects.
 They have a fixed logical residence inside the command definition, even though their definition is totally elsewhere.